 Judge Gary’s remarks to and about the parents were undignified and discourteous (in violation of canon 3B(4)), could also be reasonably perceived as reflecting bias or prejudice (in violation of canon 3B(5)), and failed to promote public confidence in the integrity and impartiality of the judiciary (in violation of canon 2A).

-Finally, the commission recognized what attorneys have long known – family law is already emotional enough, and judges/attorneys should do what they can to be reasonable, not exacerbate the emotions:
+Finally, the commission recognized what attorneys have long known – domestic relations is already emotional enough, and family law judges and attorneys should do what they can to be reasonable, not exacerbate the emotions:

 Family law matters can be particularly fraught with emotion.
 These situations are when a calm and steady hand, a respectful demeanor, and the appearance of neutrality are especially needed.
 A judge may convey to family law litigants the judge’s concerns about the detrimental effects that high-conflict disputes may have on children, but may not do so by telling parents, in harsh terms, that the judge knows how their children will turn out.

 We recently wrote about a lawyer disciplined for behaving badly.
-Though it’s much less common for a judge to do this, turnabout is fair play.
+Though it’s much less common for a family law judge to face discipline for unprofessional behavior, turnabout is fair play.
 And good advice for any professional is that if you say something in an adversarial situation that felt great to say, you may well have gone too far.

 Family Law Attorneys Can Also Get Embroiled in Cases